How Much Do Tech Bootcamp Graduates Make?

 - How Much Do Computer Programmers Make?

-- What Factors Impact the Salary Potential for Coders?
+- What Factors Impact the Salary Potential for those in Tech?

-- How the Cost of Living Can Affect Programmers
+- How the Cost of Living Can Affect Earnings

-One reason many people choose a career in computer science is the high earning potential.
+One reason many people choose a career in computer science and information technology is the high earning potential.
 Computer programmers make great money, but as with many industries, salaries depend on education and experience.

 How Much Do Computer Programmers Make?